 Concurrency and alternation.
 So far, the operational model described is sequential: operations are done in a linear order, one after the other.
 What happens if we want to represent parallel evaluation?
 For instance x + y could be run by asking the value for x and y in parallel, waiting for both answers and then returning the final value.
-However, currently our dialogues are all alternating.
-Players (the program or the context) take turns in sending messages.
-To be able to represent dialogues exhibiting concurrency, we need to relax this assumption and authorize the Player to send a message to the context before receiving an answer to the previous message.
+However, currently there is a hidden assumption about our dialogues: they are all alternating.
+Players (the program or the context) takes turns in sending messages.
+To be able to represent dialogues exhibiting concurrency, we need to relax this assumption and authorize to send a message to the context before receiving an answer to the previous message.
 For instance, the following diagrams depicts dialogues for the expression x + y that feature parallelism: